Healthcare & Rehabilitation

 Exercise & Rehabilitation

 Rehabilitation is a step-by-step process that helps persons to recover and to function as effectively as possible after a life-changing event.
-For persons with Mobility Impairments, this may include getting them moving again, helping them regain their strength, relearning old skills, or finding new and different ways of doing things.
+For persons with Mobility Impairments, this may include getting them moving again, helping them regain their strength through exercise, relearning old skills, or finding new and different ways of doing things.
 A team of doctors, nurses, social workers, physiotherapists and occupational therapists will oversee the rehabilitation process.
-Rehabilitation may be needed for a short period – for example, after an operation – or for a longer time, such as after a stroke.
+Rehabilitation may be needed for a short period, after an operation, or for a longer time, such as after a stroke.
 The length of time is decided by the team and can take place:

 - in hospital or in an in-patient rehabilitation facility